 You don’t have to own or purchase thousands of dollars worth of equipment and software to teach students about film-making.
 Freely available software programs (e.g. Windows Movie Maker, iMovie, Photo Story) are available and are user-friendly.

-In the next installment of this two-part article, Frank Baker will write about the all-important role of writing and storyboarding in creating visual messages, consider ways to teach students more about “media making & meaning,” share ideas to help kids “read” visual media, and point to standards that tie visual literacy to the Common Core.
+In the next installment of this two-part article, Frank Baker writes about the all-important role of writing and storyboarding in creating visual messages, consider ways to teach students more about “media making & meaning,” share ideas to help kids “read” visual media, and point to standards that tie visual literacy to the Common Core.

 Frank W. Baker is the author of three books; his most recent “Media Literacy In the K-12 Classroom” (ISTE, 2012), is reviewed at MiddleWeb.
 Previously he wrote “Political Campaigns & Political Advertising: A Media Literacy Guide” (Greenwood, 2009) and “Coming Distractions Questioning Movies” (Capstone Press, 2007) He maintains the nationally recognized Media Literacy Clearinghouse website and conducts media literacy workshops at schools and districts across the US.
 He is a consultant to the National Council of Teachers of English (NCTE).
 He can be reached at firstname.lastname@example.org.